Sophia of Hanover: Issue

 Three of her sons were killed in battle.

 Sophia was absent for almost a year, 1664–65, during a long holiday with Ernest Augustus in Italy.
 She corresponded regularly with her sons' governess and took a great interest in her sons' upbringing, even more so on her return.
 After Sophia's tour, she bore Ernest Augustus another four sons and a daughter.
 In her letters, Sophia describes her eldest son as a responsible, conscientious child who set an example to his younger brothers and sisters.

-Sophia was, at first, against the marriage of her son George and Sophia Dorothea of Celle, looking down on Sophia Dorothea's mother (who was not of royal birth and to whom Sophia referred as "mouse dirt mixed among the pepper") and concerned by Sophia Dorothea's legitimated status, but was eventually won over by the financial advantages inherent in the marriage.
+Sophia was, at first, against the marriage of her son George and Sophia Dorothea of Celle, looking down on Sophia Dorothea's mother Éléonore Desmier d'Olbreuse (who was not of royal birth and to whom Sophia referred as "mouse dirt mixed among the pepper") and concerned by Sophia Dorothea's legitimated status, but was eventually won over by the financial advantages inherent in the marriage.

 Heiress presumptive

-In September 1700, Sophia met her cousin King William III of England at Het Loo Palace in Apeldoorn, the Netherlands.
-This happened two months after the death of his nephew Prince William, Duke of Gloucester, son of the future Queen Anne.
+In September 1700, Sophia met her cousin King William III of England, Scotland and Ireland at Het Loo Palace in Apeldoorn, Netherlands.
+This happened two months after the death of his nephew Prince William, Duke of Gloucester, son of Princess Anne of Denmark (the future Queen Anne).
 By this time, given the ailing William III's reluctance to remarry, the inclusion of Sophia in the line of succession was becoming more likely because she was a Protestant, as was her son.
 Her candidature was aided by the fact that she had grown up in the Netherlands close to William III and was able to converse fluently with him in Dutch, his native tongue.

 A year after their meeting, the Parliament of England passed the Act of Settlement 1701, which declared that in the event of no legitimate issue from Anne or William III, the crowns of England and Ireland were to settle upon "the most excellent princess Sophia, electress and duchess-dowager of Hanover" and "the heirs of her body, being Protestant".
-Scotland being a separate state in international law at the time, this did not mean she would also succeed Anne as Queen of Scotland, which led to a succession crisis and eventually to the Treaty of Union between Scotland and England in 1706/07.
+Scotland being a separate state in international law at the time, this did not mean she would also succeed Anne as queen of Scotland, which led to a succession crisis and eventually to the Treaty of Union between Scotland and England in 1706/07.

 The key excerpt from the Act, naming Sophia as heir presumptive, reads: